jesse-r-s-hines/CodeBaseRelationshipVisualizer/test/acceptance-tests.md

 ## Dependency Visualization
 - Open the `python` codebase in VSCode
-- Run the "Visualize the dependencies between python files" command
+- Run the "Visualize the dependencies between Python files" command
     - If this is your first time running the command, it should show an "Installing pydeps..." progress notification
     - Wait for any progress notifications to complete
 - Hover over `a.py`